relay-tools/react-relay-network-modern/README.md

 ### How middlewares work internally

 Middlewares on bottom layer use [fetch](https://github.com/github/fetch) method.
 So `req` is compliant with a `fetch()` options.
 And `res` can be obtained via `resPromise.then(res => ...)`, which returned by `fetch()`.

+Middleware that needs access to the raw response body from fetch (before it has been consumed) can set `isRawMiddleware = true`, see `progressMiddleware` for example.
+It is important to note that `response.body` can only be consumed once, so make sure to `clone()` the response first.

 Middlewares have 3 phases: